AssemblingTheFuture/zRobotics/README.md

 ### Features

 You can control how the robot behaves; also, you'll be able to see its end - effector displacement in a 3D animation.
-To achieve this, all the algorithms were developed to be simulated with [Peter Corke's Robotics Toolbox](https://petercorke.com/toolboxes/robotics-toolbox/), however, **the programming logic used in these algorithms will allow you to adapt it to almost any embedded system!**
+To achieve this, all the algorithms were developed based on [Peter Corke's Robotics Toolbox](https://petercorke.com/toolboxes/robotics-toolbox/) and Dual Quaternions algebra, however, **the logic used to develop these algorithms will allow you to adapt it to almost any embedded system!**

 ![uRobot](images/uRobot-animation.gif "uRobot 0.1")